Art-Sells/Arells/Build-Notes.md

 - If not logged in [Open Store] - takes you to "My Store (SignerProvider)" if not [Connect Wallet]

 ### My Store
-- Top-Center[Edit Store]-(SignUp/LogIn to Create/Edit {if not logged in})
-- no Logo or Slogan
-- Dollar Symbols
-- Logo: Default Store Logo
-- Store Name: Maximum Width if long name (Test)
-- Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
 - Clickable Assets

 ### Asset